taybenlor/runno/packages/website/src/pages/articles/web-component.md

 ## Contributions welcome

 I'm still working on Runno and trying to make it better, it's an open source project hosted on GitHub.
-If you'd like to expand the possibilities, I'd love to chat about how we can do that!
+Runno is open source and always evolving!
+If you’re interested in contributing, check out the [GitHub repo](https://github.com/taybenlor/runno).